raphideb/raphideb.github.io/content/postgres/pgbench.md

 tps = 5307.477304 (without initial connection time)
 ```

+By comparing the tps you'll know if the changes you made were positive or not, a higher tps number usually means that you are on the right track.

 ## Create your own benchmark
 In this example, I am creating a benchmark that more closely resembles TPC-DS, which is designed for decision support systems.
-While it is by no means a true TPC-DS benchmark which consists of multiple databases and star schemasTPC-DS workloads typically involve large-scale updates, inserts, and complex queries that operate on many rows — characteristic of typical data warehouse environments.
+TPC-DS workloads typically involve large-scale updates, inserts, and complex queries that operate on many rows — characteristic of typical data warehouse environments.

 In general, while the default TPC-B benchmark primarily tests CPU/memory performance and random access I/O through many small transactions, a TPC-DS-like benchmark tends to generate more sequential I/O due to larger table scans and aggregations, often hitting the shared buffer better.

 ### Write the script
 While it is possible to create your own tables and fill them with data, I am going to use the tables which I already created previously with "pgbench -i".
 Due to the underlying data, this script is by no means a true TPC-DS benchmark, which usually consists of multiple tables in a star schema.
-But it should you give an idea how to write a true TPC-DS benchmark your self.
+But it should give you an idea how to write a benchmark your self.

 Copy/paste the following lines into a file, let's call it "dwhbench.sql":
 ```sql